cillroy/docs-no-localization/README.md

 [![Current-Version](https://vsmarketplacebadge.apphb.com/version/cillroy.docs-no-localization.svg)](https://marketplace.visualstudio.com/items?itemName=cillroy.docs-no-localization)

-An extension to quickly add in the `noloc` markdown extension into your content.
+An extension to quickly add in the `no-loc` markdown extension into your content.

-`alt+d n` will add the `noloc` extension based on the document language.
+`alt+d n` will add the `no-loc` extension based on the document language.

 ## Features